a-gondolkodas-orome/durer-jatekok/HOW-TO-DEVELOP.md

 ## Things to look out for

-- do not allow the player interacting with the game while the other player's step is in progress, use store getter `shouldPlayerMoveNext` to cheeck for this in your client side code
+- do not allow the player interacting with the game while the other player's step is in progress, use store getter `shouldPlayerMoveNext` to check for this in your client side code

 ## Handling work in progress